 One of the most powerful reasons for team building is to get results.
 Through a series of planned team building events that are both fun and motivational, teams build skills like communication, planning, problem-solving and conflict resolution.
 Team building ideas that work can help facilitate long-term team building through fostering genuine connections, deeper discussions and processing.

-Below we have listed the best team building activities you can complete in your office today!
+Below we have listed the 5 Best Free Team Building Activities you can complete in your workspace today!

 #1 Like It.
 Pin It.
 Own It.

 - Enough small pins for everyone in your office

 - Sharpies/Magic Marker

 Our idea for this icebreaker is that when everyone first walks into the office in the morning, they choose a pin from the basket.
 Beforehand, someone would need to organize the pins and write on them statements that people can identify themselves with.